 “Do what thou wilt shall be the whole of the Law”

-On the morning of December 21, 1941, two weeks after the attack on Pearl Harbor and during the Winter Solstice, Crowley enacted a “Magical Gesture” by formally issuing Liber OZ.
-He recorded the names of the first 11 recipients, each a leader in their particular industry.
+Crowley issued Liber OZ on the morning of December 21, 1941 during the Winter Solstice.
+He recorded the names of the first eleven recipients, each a leader in their particular industry.
 These were: 1) Literature – H.G.
 Wells, 2) Peerage & Press & Air – Lord Edward Donegal, 3) Medicine – Ivor Back, 4) Art – G.F.
-Kelly, 5) Army – General Fuller, 6) Navy – Sir R Keyes, 7) Agriculture – FW Hylton, 8) Law – Lord Maugham, 9) Church – Vicar of St. George, 10) Trade – All-child, 11) BBC and Stage – Esme Percy.
+Kelly, 5) Army – General Fuller, 6) Navy – Sir R Keyes, 7) Agriculture – FW Hylton, 8) Law – Lord Maugham, 9) Church – Vicar of St. George, 10) Trade – Allchild, 11) BBC and Stage – Esme Percy.
 Crowley records the exact time that he mailed this first batch of 11 as “9¾ AM”.
-It wasn’t unprecedented for Crowley to record who received the first copies of his latest publication; This in fact, was somewhat common – but usually the early copies were sent to members of the A∴ A∴, O.T.O. or close associates.
-However, in this case Crowley purposely chose influential individuals throughout society, waited for the proper Magical moment and recorded the exact time of issuance.
+It wasn’t unprecedented for Crowley to record who received the first copies of his latest publication; This was, in fact – somewhat common.
+However, the early copies were usually reserved for members of the A∴ A∴, O.T.O. or close associates.
+But, in this case Crowley purposely chose influential individuals throughout society, waited for the proper Magical moment and recorded the exact time of issuance.
 By distributing OZ in this manner Crowley was planting seeds, to what he hoped would be, “a bloody great Revolution.”

 “Love is the law, love under will”